HoxelDraw/4DO-Specification/README.md

 A cell is denoted by the `c` keyword, followed by a list of 1 or more tetrahedron indices, separated by spaces.

-Like Paths, there is no artificial limit to the number of tetrahedra assigned to a cell.
+Like Polylines, there is no artificial limit to the number of tetrahedra assigned to a cell.

 The tetrahedra in cells **SHOULD** be contiguous.